sonatype-nexus-community/jake/README.md

   # using whatever shell has access to the jake module, can be a global install or stand-alone virtual environment
   $ jake ddt -t "$JAKE_TARGET"
 ```

-In other words: activate the virtual environment, run the `site.getsitepackages()` command, and make the output accessible to your `jake` install

 This will work for the `ddt`, `iq`, and `sbom` subcommands when evaluating pip modules.